 1.2.2.
 Restore Cutting Edges

 If you want to restore cutting edges, the best thing to do is to use a grinding wheel.
-So, you can use this option for the initial grinding of lawnmower blades, hatchets, axes, etc.
+So, you can use this option to grind lawnmower blades, hatchets, axes, etc.

 Check out these tips to optimize the process:

 - Always connect the blade to a vise, and then use clamps to attach it to the workspace.
-Make sure to use the guard to ensure the sparks go in the opposite direction from you.
+Use the guard to ensure the sparks go opposite from you.

 - Now, align the blade and the grinding wheel.
 Activate the tool and use steady moves and minimal pressure.